 The Master Power kit came with a new booster and master cylinder combo, which was meant to bolt straight up to my stock non-assisted pedal.
 Unfortunately, it didn’t and we had to customise plenty of parts, starting with the supplied hard lines that ran from the master cylinder to the distribution block.

-The bolts had obviously been fitted to the lines the wrong way around, so this required cutting the flare off the end of the pipe, switching the nuts around, and re-flaring the pipe.
+The fasteners had obviously been fitted to the lines the wrong way around, so this required cutting the flare off the end of the pipe, switching the nuts around, and re-flaring the pipe.
 A small job, but annoying given the kit was sold as “bolt-in”.

 Below you can see how the hard lines attach between the master cylinder and the distribution block.

 This was the second distribution block and mounting plate I’d been sent for the kit as the one originally supplied by Master Power was 100% the wrong one.
 It would not attach to either the distribution block or the master cylinder.